mk868/lib-jgpio/README.md

 jshell> $1 ==> "/usr/java/packages/lib:/usr/lib64:/lib64:/lib:/usr/lib"
 ```

-To quickly get started you can create a link to the `libgpiod.so` file in one of these directories:
+To quickly get started, you can create a link to the `libgpiod.so` file in one of these directories:

 ```shell
 mkdir -p /usr/java/packages/lib